Europe's sidelined leaders urge Trump to defend security interests at his summit with Putin

 Elsewhere in Ukraine, a Russian missile attack on a military training facility left one soldier dead and 11 others wounded, the Ukrainian Ground Forces posted on social media.
 Soldiers rushing to shelters were hit with cluster munitions, according to the Ukrainian Ground Forces.

-Trump also has been critical of Zelenskyy, noting that Ukraine’s leader had been in power for the duration of the war and said “nothing happened” during that time.
-He contrasted that with Putin, who has wielded power unchallenged in Russia for decades.

-It’s unclear whether the Europeans also were unsettled by Trump mistakenly saying twice he would be traveling to Russia on Friday to meet Putin.
-The summit is taking place in the U.S. state of Alaska, which was colonized by Russia in the 18th century until Czar Alexander II sold it to the U.S. in a land deal in 1867.

-Associated Press writers Samya Kullab and Hanna Arhirova in Kyiv contributed to this report.
+Associated Press writers Samya Kullab and Hanna Arhirova in Kyiv, Ukraine, and Emma Burrows in London contributed to this report.